Suraj Prakash

-Suraj Prakash (Gurmukhi: ਸੂਰਜ ਪ੍ਰਕਾਸ਼), also called Gurpartāp Sūraj Granth (Gurmukhi: ਗੁਰ ਪ੍ਰਤਾਪ ਸੂਰਜ ਗ੍ਰੰਥ lit.
-"The Sun-like Illumination of the Guru's Glory"), is a popular and monumental hagiographic text about Sikh Gurus written by Kavi Santokh Singh (1787–1843) and published in 1843 CE.
+Suraj Prakash (Gurmukhi: ਸੂਰਜ ਪ੍ਰਕਾਸ਼, Sūraj Prakāś), also called Gurpartāp Sūraj Granth (Gurmukhi: ਗੁਰ ਪ੍ਰਤਾਪ ਸੂਰਜ ਗ੍ਰੰਥ lit.
+"The Sun-like Illumination of the Guru's Glory") or Sri Gur Pratap Suraj Granth, is a large, popular, and monumental hagiographic text about Sikh gurus written by Kavi Santokh Singh (1787–1843) and published in 1843 CE.
 It consists of life legends performed by Sikh Gurus and historic Sikhs such as Baba Banda Bahadur in 51,820 verses (60,000 when including Nanak Prakash).
-Most modern writing on the Sikh gurus finds its basis from this text.
+Most modern writing on the Sikh gurus finds its basis from this text and it remains the most important work on the lives of the Sikh gurus.
+The work was authored in the Braj language and in verse form rather than prose.

 Overview

 Folios of a manuscript of the Nanak Prakash, original work by Kavi Santokh Singh, 1838.
 This work preceded the later Suraj Prakash, which expanded upon it.

 The Suraj Prakash is written in Braj Bhasha language in Gurmukhi script, with significant use of Sanskrit words.
 Generally when spoken about it includes the author's previous work on Guru Nanak, the Nanak Prakash (1824).
 In total the text has 1281 chapters spread across twenty two sections.
 Jvala Singh explains and comments on the structure of the text:

 "As written by Santokh Singh, when including the sections related to Guru Nanak in the Nanak Prakāsh (1824), the entire collection is constructed in twenty two sections, Guru Nanak’s portions called the sun rise and sun set, pūrabāradh and uttarāradh, Guru Angad to Guru Tegh Bahadur are located within sections called the twelve rāśī, zodiac signs, and Guru Gobind Singh’s sections within the six seasons, che rutān, and two solstices, do ayan, with each chapter within these sections called aṇshū or sunray.
 Titled the Gurpratap Suraj Granth, the Sun-like-Illumination of the Guru’s Glory, the structure’s micro to macro expansion of the solar experiences represents a continuity between the Gurus themselves via changing forms and manifestations."